ken-kaneki674/boutique-pret-a-porter/README.md

-# Alex'Shop - Local Dev
+# KENOVARDY'Shop - Local Dev

 Backend Express + SQLite has been added to this project to provide a small REST API for articles and orders.